gravitational/teleport/rfd/0014-session-2FA.md

 SSH certs will encode new data in extensions.
 New extensions are:

-- `issued-with-2fa` - ID of the 2FA token used to issue the cert
+- `issued-with-2fa` - UUID of the 2FA token used to issue the cert
 - `client-ip` - IP of the client
-- `session-ttl` - string-encoded `time.Duration`, how long the session is allowed to last after connection start
+- `session-deadline` - RFC3339 timestamp, hard deadline for the session, even when there's some activity

 #### x509